Bhanu Goenda Jahar Assistant

-Bhanu Goenda Jahar Assistant is an Indian Bengali-language romantic comedy film directed by Purnendu Roy Chowdhury and produced by Badalraja Sinha.
+Bhanu Goenda Jahar Assistant is an Indian Bengali-language Detective comedy film directed by Purnendu Roy Chowdhury and produced by Badalraja Sinha.
 This film was released in 1971 under the banner of Joydeep Pictures.
 Shyamal Mitra was the music director of the movie.

 Plot

 Nupur, daughter of Digambar Chatterjee flees away from her home in Delhi to avoid her marriage.
-His father announces a reward of ten thousand for her.
+Her father announces a reward of ten thousand for her.
 Nupur comes to Kolkata and takes shelter in the house of Anjan Mukherjee.
 Anjan realises her problem and helps her.
-In the meantime detective duos Bhanu Roy and Jahar Banerjee start searching Nupur for prize money.
+In the meantime detective duos Bhanu Roy and Jahar Banerjee start searching for Nupur for prize money.